The personal interview is an important aspect of certain applications for permanent resident status in Canada.

 The personal interview is designed with two purposes in mind:

-- To verify information presented in the application.
+- To verify information presented in the application; and

 - To counsel applicants about establishing themselves in Canada.

 The Citizenship and Immigration Canada Officer possesses wide discretionary authority.
 If, in his or her judgment, the applicant would likely succeed in Canada from an economic standpoint, the Citizenship and Immigration Canada Officer may use this authority to admit the applicant even if he or she lacks the points to qualify.
 Likewise, the Citizenship and Immigration Canada Officer may exercise negative discretion and refuse an applicant who scores enough points, if there are reasons that may prevent the applicant from becoming successfully established in Canada.

 Once a Citizenship and Immigration Canada Officer has determined that an applicant is qualified for immigration to Canada, the personal interview becomes an opportunity for the Citizenship and Immigration Canada Officer to provide the applicant with information concerning his or her relocation.
 This may include information about living and/or working conditions in the area where the applicant intends to reside.